adham-turki/Training/README.md

 - oneOf: Exactly one schema must match.
 ## 17. What is the role of discriminator in OpenAPI, and how do you use it?
 - The discriminator property is used in schemas to aid in polymorphism.
 It specifies a field in the schema that indicates the type of the object, helping to differentiate between different object types within a oneOf or anyOf schema.
+# REST
+- A RESTful API (Representational State Transfer API) is an architectural style for designing networked applications.
+Here are the key principles and concepts that define RESTful APIs:

+1. Resource-Based: REST treats every component of a system (data, functionality, etc.) as a resource that can be accessed and manipulated using a standardized set of operations.
+Resources are typically identified by URIs (Uniform Resource Identifiers).

+2. HTTP Methods: RESTful APIs use standard HTTP methods (GET, POST, PUT, DELETE, etc.) to perform operations on resources.
+These methods correspond to CRUD (Create, Read, Update, Delete) operations:

+- GET: Retrieve a resource.
+- POST: Create a new resource.
+- PUT: Update an existing resource.
+- DELETE: Remove a resource.
+3. Stateless Communication: Each request from a client to the server must contain all the information necessary to understand and fulfill the request.
+The server should not store the client's state between requests.
+This simplifies server implementation and improves scalability.

+4. Representation of Resources: Resources are typically represented in JSON or XML format.
+JSON has become more common due to its lightweight and easy-to-parse nature.

+5. Hypermedia as the Engine of Application State (HATEOAS): This principle suggests that a client interacting with a server application should receive hypermedia links in the responses, dynamically directing the client to the appropriate next steps or actions.
+This makes the API self-descriptive and helps guide the client through available actions.

+6. Layered System: A client interacts with the API without knowing the internal workings of the server, enhancing scalability by allowing different parts of the system to evolve independently.

+7. Cacheability: Responses from the server can be labeled as cacheable or non-cacheable.
+This allows clients to reuse responses, reducing the number of requests and improving performance.

+- RESTful APIs are widely used for building web services due to their simplicity, scalability, and compatibility with HTTP.
+They provide a structured way to expose and consume data and functionalities over the internet.